eclypse-tms/PanelView/README.md

 <br/>

 ## Why PanelView?
 1. Apple's UISplitViewController works and behaves in unexpected ways.
 Developer has to come up with too many work-arounds to get UISplitViewController to work as desired.
-PanelView gives control back to the developer.
+PanelView gives control back to the developers.
 1. UISplitViewController only lets you run in 2 or 3 column mode.
 PanelView has no limitations on how many columns you can have.
 1. You can place the columns (panels) to left or to the right of your main view in any combination.
 1. You can stack views top-to-bottom instead of side-by-side.
 This is in fact why we call our library PanelView.